terraform-aws-modules/terraform-aws-vpc/README.md

 Once TGW is created and configured .
 Based on (`cidr_tgw`) , new routes will be added to the subnets where the Destination is `cidr_tgw` and Target is TGW ID .
 Subnet selection is based on (`subnet_type_tgw_attachment=private`) .
 If you wish to create the attachment with Public subnets and also create routes to the same then please provide (`subnet_type_tgw_attachment=public`)

+You can also attach an already created TGW, based on the (`tgw_id`).
+Also use resource sharing you can share the TGW across Organization / OU or Account.

 ## Terraform version

 Terraform version 0.10.3 or newer is required for this module to work.